 Free and Charitable Clinics and Pharmacies are on the frontlines in the U.S. helping their communities respond to the COVID-19 pandemic.
-They are adapting their normal business to ensure that their patients and communities are cared for and not left behind.
+Since the start of the pandemic, they have been adapting their normal business to ensure that their patients and communities are cared for and not left behind.

-The National Association of Free and Charitable Clinics (NAFC) has been working hard to provide Free and Charitable Clinics and Pharmacies with access to resources, funding and updated information to support their important work as well as telling their story to policymakers, press and the general public.
+The NAFC has been working hard to provide Free and Charitable Clinics and Pharmacies with access to resources, funding, and updated information to support their important work as well as telling their story to policymakers, press, and the general public.

 To date, over $16 million in requests have come to the NAFC through applications from Free and Charitable Clinics and Pharmacies across the country.
 The NAFC continues to work with and encourage partners, foundations and donors to help meet these needs.

 The NAFC currently has over $4.3 million in funds committed through programs with Direct Relief, the Center for Disaster Philanthropy, CVS Health and the CVS Health Foundation and through additional foundation and donor support.

 In an effort to comply with stay at home orders, encourage social distancing, and keep volunteers and patients safe, Free and Charitable Clinics have been utilizing telehealth and telemedicine to stay connected and continue to provide care to their patients.
 Clinics have had to transition to this model in a rapid timeline and with limited resources and outdated equipment.

 The NAFC is providing funding to help support these telehealth and telemedicine options through our grants with Direct Relief, the Center for Disaster Philanthropy, CVS Health and the CVS Health Foundation.

 NAFC Partner CareMessage has offered members a COVID-19-only version of its texting platform along with its COVID-19 message library.